Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 5 An uncompleted action that is expected to be finished (in the negative)

-If an action started in the past but was not completed, you can describe it with the present perfect tense if it’s likely to be completed in the future.
-This situation uses the negative form to show that the action is still unfinished and often uses the adverb yet
+If an action started in the past but was not completed, you can describe it in the present perfect tense if it’s likely to be completed in the future.
+This situation uses the negative form to show that the action is still unfinished and often uses the adverb yet.

 The jury has not reached a verdict yet.